 POTFF Clinical Psychologist

-Leidos's Military & Veterans Health Solutions Group anticipates several openings for Clinical Psychologists at various locations to support the Protection of the Force and Family (POTFF) Contract.
+Leidos's Military & Veterans Health Solutions Group anticipates several openings for Clinical Psychologists at various locations to support the Preservation of the Force and Family (POTFF) Contract.

 Basic competencies are expected in diagnostic interviewing, behavioral assessment, psychological treatment of DSM-IV diagnoses conditions, and the use of psychological testing/psychodiagnostic testing for the evaluation, diagnosis, and treatment of psychological disorders.